KaiRivers/HLS-Stream-Download/README.md

 # HLS-Stream-Download
-Use this cygwin Bash script to download HLS streams (M3u8 playlists) What you need :
+Use this cygwin Bash script to download HLS streams (M3u8 playlists).
+What you need :
 Cygwin
 Cygwin packages :wget, sqlite3